Rank Dynamics for Functional Data: Introduction

-More specifically, to study rank dynamics one first transforms the observed functional data timewise through a probability transform that is implemented at each time point.
-We assume here that the functional data are densely sampled with negligible noise and that there is a stochastic process $Y$ with square integrable trajectories which are in the Hilbert space $L^2$ that generates the sample of trajectories, which are the observed functional data.
-If the functional data are measured on a time grid with additive noise, we can implement a pre-smoothing step, a method that has been studied in detail \cp{mull:06:11,hall:07:3}.
+More specifically, to study rank dynamics one first transforms the observed functional data through a probability transform that is implemented at each time point.
+We assume that the functional data are densely sampled with negligible noise and that there is a stochastic process $Y$ with square integrable trajectories which are in the Hilbert space $L^2$.
+The process $Y$ generates the sample of trajectories, which are the observed functional data.
+If the functional data are measured on a time grid with additive noise, one can implement a pre-smoothing step \cp{mull:06:11,hall:07:3}.

-Our starting point is the cross-sectional distribution $P(Y(t) \leq y)= F_t(y)$, for $t \in [0,1]$.
-The process of local probability transforms $R(t)$ associated with $Y$ is then \be \la{R} R(t)=F_t(Y(t))=P(Y(t) \leq y)|_{y=Y(t)}. \ee Since in the population sense, $R(t)$ conveys the information which fraction of individuals has larger and which fraction has lower values at time $t$ than a selected individual, we refer to $R(t)$ as the {\it rank process} associated with the functional process $Y$.
+Our starting point is the cross-sectional distribution \be P(Y(t) \leq y)= F_t(y), \ee for each $t \in \T$, where the domain $\T$ is a compact interval.
+Without loss of generality, we consider $\T = [0,1]$.
+The process of local probability transforms $R(t)$ associated with $Y$ is then \be R(t)=F_t(Y(t)), \,\, t\in \T. \nn \ee Since the subject-specific random process $R(t)$ conveys the information which fraction of individuals has larger and which fraction has lower values at time $t$ compared to a selected individual, we refer to $R(t)$ as the {\it rank process} associated with the functional process $Y$.

 We note that the range of the rank process is always the interval $[0,1]$ and multiplying it by the sample size $n$ gives the actual ranks.
 Indeed, the distribution of $R(t)$ is uniform on $[0, 1]$ for every $t \in \mathcal{T}$, as it corresponds to the local probability transform.
 In a finite sample situation there are various ways to carry out the probability transform from a sample of data $Y(t)$, depending on how one estimates the cumulative distribution function $F$.
-If one uses the empirical distribution function one obtains the actual ranks, but one can also use smooth versions of empirical distribution functions which often are advantageous \cp{falk:84} and yield approximate ranks.
+If one uses the empirical distribution function one obtains the actual ranks, but one can also use smooth versions of empirical distribution functions, which often are advantageous \cp{falk:84} and yield approximate ranks.